RezaShahrestani/programme/legacy/react/react2/Meal-sharing/homework.md

 Showing available spots:

 - Add an indicator to the `Meal` component for how many spots are left to be reserved for a given meal
   > Hint: You can extend the `GET /meals` and `GET meals/:id` endpoints to include this information!
-Another alternative is to create a new endpoint just for this information and call it as an addiontal effect inside of the `<Meal`> component.
+Another alternative is to create a new endpoint just for this information and call it as an additional effect inside of the `<Meal`> component.

 > Bonus: How can you update this information every 5 seconds?